 "Countries with higher levels of gender equality have higher economic growth.
 Companies with more women on their boards have higher returns.
 Peace agreements that include women are more successful.
 Parliaments with more women take up a wider range of issues - including health, education, anti-discrimination, and child support." ― Ban Ki-moon

-Our government must not just represent us.
-It must be representative of us.
-The United States Congress consists of fewer than 20% women.
+Our government must not just represent us, it must be representative of us.
+Despite the gains in 2018, the United States Congress consists of fewer than 25% women.
 Women account for only 20% of the country's mayors.
-State Legislatures are composed of only 25% women.
+State Legislatures are composed of only 29% women.
 We must change this.

 If you believe that women's voices should be heard, give women the microphone.
 If you believe that women should be involved in policy-making, put women in the rooms where the policies are being made.
 If you believe that women should be involved in writing legislation, elect women to the offices responsible for writing laws.